eZaKusTaMihS/Re_D4AS/README.md

 and screenshot a static part of your live screen and replace the image in the `res/stat/live` folder with it to help the script to recognize the live status.
 Loop time recorder based on live screen may be provided in later updates.
 You may delete the old images in the `live` folder since that's my background.

+You may also need to replace the images in `/res/stat/main` and `/res/stat/live_sel` to fit your UI theme.
+Remember only to take static icons (as presented in the original images).

 ### Solutions for swipe verification
 #### Fight Against (proved to be feasible)